Having a different title and h1 text using templating in 11ty

 Optimising the h1 for seo

-So having said it doesn't matter if the are they same there are indeed occasions where I don't want exactly the same title and h1 content.
-My favoured way of approaching this is to add h1 content in the frontmatter, usually the row after the title so I can see what's going on if when return to the page, and set up a conditional in the 11ty template:
+So having said that it doesn't matter if the title and the h1 are the same, there are indeed occasions where I don't want exactly the same title and h1 content.
+My favoured way of approaching this is to add h1 content in the frontmatter, usually the row after the title so that I can see what's going on when I return to the page to fix typos and rewrite the content as I realise my writing can be rubbish at times (like exactly now, to be extra meta about it).

 <h1>{% if h1 %}{{h1}}{% else %}{{ title }}{% endif %}</h1>